wifinigel/wiperf/docs/README_Config.ini.md

 ### enabled

 Options: yes or no. If set to no, entire section is ignored and no HTTP tests are run.
-When enabled, DNS tests are run for each of the ```http_target``` paramters defined in this section.
+When enabled, HTTP tests are run for each of the ```http_target``` paramters defined in this section.
 Any targets that have no value entered will be ignored.

 Targets must include the full url of each site to be queried (including http:// or https:// element).
 Valid site address examples:

 - http://bbc.co.uk
 - https://ebay.com

+A http get will be performed for each target and the result code returned.

 Default setting:
 ```